OpenBookStore/openbookstore/README.md

 - `lend <id> <contact name>`

-See your contacts, their books and since how long they borrowed them:
+See your contacts, their books and the date they borrowed them:

 - `contacts`

 The same information, but a list of books sorted by date (oldest first):

 - `loans`

+and when your friend returns a book back:

+- `receive <book id> [optional contact name]`

 ### Stats